1 I will extol the Lord at all times;

 What really grabs my attention about this psalm is its unconditionality.
 The very first line of the psalm reads, “I will extol the Lord at all times”.
 I think that’s very applicable to us right now.
 We all know it’s easy to praise God when things are going well, but in a global pandemic, that probably isn’t our first thought.
 In fact, I’ve found myself doing the opposite.
 I’ve asked God why this is happening and getting frustrated because he is allowing it to happen.
 The truth is, we will never know exactly why this is happening, but we do know that his knowledge is infinitely more than ours.
 He sees this pandemic through completely different eyes than we do, and because of that, we should trust that he has a plan in it and we should continue to rejoice in him.

 Psalm 34 continues to say, “Glorify the Lord with me; let us exalt His name forever”.
 If we can try to see our world right now through his lens, we will see the blessings that we can get out of it.
-The world is more unified right now then it has been for a very long time.
+The world is more unified right now than it has been for a very long time.
 Countries all over the world are fighting for a singular goal, and making efforts together to repair what has been lost.
 Looking at the world I have grown up in to this point, that unification almost looks like a miracle.
-Of course, I don’t want to in any way downplay the hardship this is bringing on the world.
+Of course, I don’t want to in any way downplay the hardship that this is bringing on the world.
 It’s devastating.
 Families and countries alike will be broken for an indefinite amount of time.
-It’s obviously okay to be upset about that and to wrestle with God about it, but I also think it’s important to recognize this evidence that our world can come together despite political views, race, gender, religion, or anything else.
+It’s obviously okay to be upset about that and to wrestle with God about it, but I also think it’s important to recognize the evidence in this event that our world can come together despite political views, race, gender, religion, or anything else.

 For so long we have been dividing each other into groups to the point where any small difference can make people enemies.
 If COVID-19 ever does anything positive, it proves to a new generation that we are not all enemies; we are one.
 For that reason, I will glorify the Lord.
 Let us exalt his name together.
 “Taste and see that the Lord is good; blessed is the one who takes refuge in Him.”